asalles/ansible-role-redhat-jboss-eap/README.md

 - multiple Red Hat JBoss EAP instances per host
 - graceful orchestration and shutdown (prerequisite for rolling updates)

-Please have a look at [this example](https://github.com/mm0/ansible_middleware_soe) showing how to easily operate Red Hat JBoss middleware products using this role.

 Requirements
 ------------